 Playmobil figures are very similar, physically and intellectually, to other toy races and cultures such as Lego Minifigs and GI-Joes.
 One episode of The Simpsons I looked at for inspiration was Brick Like Me which looks at an alterative universe of Springfield where all of the characters behave and think as Lego Minifigs.
 Another inspiration was the UI style of the 1980s Hitchhiker's Guide to the Galaxy BBC Series.
 While minifigs exhibit similar childlike sensibilities, they differ from Playmobil people in terms of tolerance of real world senarios.
 Playmobil people are made in Germany, and they're sold to demographics much younger than the demographis targeted by The Lego Group.
 Playmobil people are also made for pretend play, not construction.
 They're completely against the words butt, dude, awesome, and ice cream.
 In the world of Playmobil, topics regarding popular movies and catchphrases are an absolute no-no.

 I do these to get the hierarchy just right before the big red After Effects button is pushed to start the process.
-And once the animation is done in the kitchen, it goes to YouTube.
+And once the animation is done, it goes to Vimeo.